 In any application for public governance, security and performance are the prior requirements.
-Blockchain Technology in governance can materialize stringently secured decentralized apps, but in performance parameter, the technology limits itself.
-Public ledger systems can supersede current IT infrastructures supporting governments apps and interfaces that act as touch points for public service distribution.
-In fact, the ingrained aspects of blockchain as shared, transparent, easily accessible and a highly secured network, makes it a practical tool for e-governance.
+Blockchain Technology in governance can materialize stringently secured decentralized apps, but in the performance parameters, the technology limits itself.
+Public ledger systems can supersede current IT infrastructures supporting government apps and interfaces that act as touchpoints for public service distribution.
+In fact, the ingrained aspects of blockchain as shared, transparent, easily accessible, and a highly secured network, makes it a practical tool for e-governance.
 Another important aspect is the low cost of maintenance, as this structure is self-sustaining and uncollapsible.

 Blockchain technology has the potential to be the primary instrument of public governance.
 The need is only to realize and start implementing.
 Verticals like the healthcare industry, finance, and supply chain management are using this with optimal results.
 However, Blockchain does have its own limitations, which will require innovation in the concept or the strategy to implement.
 Administrations can start with small-scale decentralized apps for local use at village or municipality level.
 Such a network would grow integrating with similar applications.
 This will create macro-level networks with millions participating in governance with equal rights and opportunities.